kaxcheg/FastAPI-DDD-template/README.md

 # FastAPI DDD Template

-**FastAPI‑DDD Template** is a sample project that demonstrates how to organise a FastAPI application using Domain‑Driven Design (DDD) principles.
+**FastAPI‑DDD Template** is a sample project that demonstrates how to organise a FastAPI application using SOLID and Domain‑Driven Design (DDD) principles.
 It is built with FastAPI, SQLAlchemy and Pydantic and provides a minimal yet complete example of how to structure a service with clear boundaries between the domain, application, infrastructure